 View course details in MyPlan: AFRAM 358

-Political ideologies and philosophies of pivotal Afro-American historical figures and the conditions under which these ideologies are developed, rejected, and transformed.
-How ideologies relate to solution of Afro-American political problems.
+Political ideologies and philosophies of pivotal African American historical figures and the conditions under which these ideologies are developed, rejected, and transformed.
+How ideologies relate to solution of African American political problems.

 View course details in MyPlan: AFRAM 370

-AFRAM 437 Blacks in American Law (5) I&S Walter
+AFRAM 437 Blacks in American Law (5) SSc

 Historical continuity for changing relationship between American jurisprudence and black Americans, 1640-1986.
 Statutory and case law which determined role of blacks in American society, and use of law by blacks to gain civil and personal rights.

 AFRAM 498 Special Topics in African American Studies (3-5, max.
 15) SSc